This is a 2-day Riga itinerary.

 - Description: Situated in a 17th-century building, this hotel combines historical charm with modern luxury.
 It’s close to Riga’s landmarks, with plush rooms, a fitness center, and an indoor pool.
 Known for its exceptional service, it’s an excellent choice for travelers looking to splurge.

-This post showed you a 2-day itinerary to help you make the most of your weekend in Riga!
+This post showed you a 2-day Riga itinerary to help you make the most of your time in the Latvian capital!

 And if you enjoyed Latvia, did you know you can live there as a digital nomad?